 Ellis Hein is the author of The Woodturner's Project Book (Linden Publishing Company, 2008) and several articles about the art of wood turning as well as numerous articles about the faith of the early Quakers.
 He lives with his family at the base of Casper Mountain.
 Ellis also blogs about wood turning at http://woodturnedart.wordpress.com.

-Rebecca Hein is the author of more than 95 published articles, in print and online, mostly about cello playing and its relation to a variety of subjects from marriage to taxes.
-Her articles and essays have appeared in publications as diverse as The Writer, the CAG Quarterly (California Association for the Gifted), and the American Reporter online.
+Rebecca Hein, assistant editor of WyoHistory.org, is the author of more than 100 published articles and essays, in journals as diverse as The Writer, the CAG Quarterly (California Association for the Gifted), and the American Reporter online.
 She is the former principal cellist of the Wyoming Symphony Orchestra and wrote arts columns for the Casper Star-Tribune from 2000-2006.
-She blogs about the connection between music and writing at www.musicofwriting.wordpress.com, about the special needs of gifted children at www.caseofbrilliance.wordpress.com, and about how living is like music at www.livingislikemusic.wordpress.com.
+She blogs about the connection between music and writing at www.musicofwriting.wordpress.com, and about the special needs of gifted children at www.caseofbrilliance.wordpress.com.

 Marguerite Herman has worked in education, communication and advocacy for many years and maintains an interest in all three.
 She reported for The Associated Press in Columbia, S.C., and later in Cheyenne, and is author of A Look at Wyoming Government (League of Women Voters, 2006.)
 She has been the federal legislative chair for the Wyoming PTA and is the legislative lobbyist for League of Women Voters in Wyoming.
 She lives in Cheyenne.